>> click to see/collapse content

 ARD 373 Painting II (3)

 Continuation of the concepts approached in Painting Fundamentals.
 Intermediate problems in painting will be handled with an emphasis on individual expression based on historical and contemporary concerns and approaches in art.
 Students are encouraged to explore different painting methods and practice critical thinking by examining the work of other artists in both past and present times.
+Includes Studio.
 Prerequisite: ARD 273.

 ARD 414 Advanced Typography(3)

 Advanced graphic design theory and application exploring formal and informal structures, with an analysis of contemporary and historic precedents.
 Includes Studio.
 Prerequisite: ARD 314.

 ARD 425 Studio Practices In Fiber/Fashion Design (3)